Birds7-7birds/wttr_service/README.md

 3. use the folling 2 commands
 `cp wttr.timer /etc/systemd/system`
 `cp wttr.service /etc/systemd/system`

-if you restart your machines you will have a wttr.today text file created with the weather today
+4.restart your machines you will have a wttr.today text file created with the weather today